 7. FULFILLING THE GREAT COMMISSION THROUGH AGGRESSIVE AND CONCENTRIC MINISTRY

-To provide leadership for the church universal and society beginning in Sanford and extending to America and the world.
+To provide leadership for the church universal and society beginning in Borger and extending to America and the world.

 The work of God and His Kingdom is universal work.
 It is beyond the scope of one individual or group.
 It can only be understood in the context of the whole.
 Therefore, we are connected to God and His work across the world through the Body of Christ.